b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/README.md

-# tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram
-This is a second catchment of all my diverse work from Medium.com on the Pancharatra and prep work for an English rendering of the Pancharatriya *Sri Gautamiya Mahatantram*.
+This is a second catchment of all my diverse and my somewhat delightfully unkempt work from Medium.com on the Pancharatra and prep work for an English rendering of the Pancharatriya *Sri Gautamiya Mahatantram*.
+I will endeavour to manually update both sites in due course.